RdJNL/TextTemplatingCore/README.md

 ## How does it work?
 The following steps are followed to process the T4 template:
 - .NET Framework 4.8 code (either the VS extension or the TextTransformCore executable) uses Visual Studio's T4 template processor to preprocess the template into C# code.
 This C# code is saved to a temporary file.
-- The .NET Framework code runs a .NET Core 3.1 executable which compiles the C# code and runs it.
+- The .NET Framework code runs a .NET 5 executable which compiles the C# code and runs it.
 The result is once again saved to a temporary file.
 - The .NET Framework code loads the content of the temporary file and either passes it to Visual Studio (the VS extension) or saves it to the output file (the TextTransformCore executable).

 ## License